iluwatar/java-design-patterns/specification/README.md

 **Programmatic Example**

-If we look at our creature pool example from above, we have a set of creatures with certain properties.\
+If we look at our creature pool example from above, we have a set of creatures with certain properties.
 Those properties can be part of a pre-defined, limited set (represented here by the enums Size, Movement and Color); but they can also be continuous values (e.g. the mass of a Creature).
 In this case, it is more appropriate to use what we call "parameterized specification", where the property value can be given as an argument when the Creature is instantiated, allowing for more flexibility.
-A third option is to combine pre-defined and/or parameterized properties using boolean logic, allowing for near-endless selection possibilities (this is called Composite Specification, see below).
+A third option is to combine pre-defined and/or parameterized properties using boolean logic, allowing for near-endless selection possibilities (this is called "composite specification", see below).
 The pros and cons of each approach are detailed in the table at the end of this document.

 ```java
 public interface Creature {
   String getName();